the-teachingRSE-project/competencies/competencies.md

 However, these days most research involves some amount of data management, processing and visualisation.
 The role of RSEs is also becoming increasingly important in medical domains and the digital humanities.
-Access to compute resources ranging from small clusters of individual departments to national facilities is becoming readily available.
+Access to computing resources ranging from small clusters of individual departments to national facilities is becoming readily available.
 Additionally, pressure is growing from funding bodies to prioritise projects that generate archived, annotated, re-usable and potentially remotely executable data.
 These resources